 Our policy is to encourage our directors to attend each annual meeting; however, such attendance is not required at this time.
-All of our directors attended the 2017 annual meeting of shareholders.

 Board Leadership Structure and Role in Risk Oversight

 Overall responsibility for our oversight rests with the Board.
 We have entered into the Investment Advisory Agreement pursuant to which the Adviser will manage the Company on a day-to-day basis.
 The Board is responsible for overseeing the Adviser and our other service providers in accordance with the provisions of the 1940 Act, applicable provisions of state and other laws and our charter.
 The Board is currently composed of seven members, four of whom are directors who are not "interested persons" of the Company or the Adviser as defined in the 1940 Act.
 The Board meets in person at regularly scheduled quarterly meetings each year.
 In addition, the Board may hold special in-person or telephonic meetings or informal conference calls to discuss specific matters that may arise or require action between regular meetings.
 As described below, the Board has established a Nominating and Corporate